ryanlevee/python_OOP_sample/README.md

 ## Usage Example

-Here's a brief example of how the project works:
+Here's a brief example of how the software works:

 1. The script monitors the SQL database for new vendor assignments.
 2. When a new assignment is detected, it retrieves the parent case ID.